diskoverdata/diskover-community/README.md

 For bugs about diskover, please use the [issues page](https://github.com/shirosaidev/diskover/issues).

-## Sponsoring
+## Sponsor diskover

-To continue developing diskover and keep making it better, please consider sponsoring my work on [Patreon](https://www.patreon.com/diskover) or [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=CLF223XAS4W72).
-Thank you so much to all the users and supporters.
+To continue developing diskover and keep making it better, please consider sponsoring the project on [Patreon](https://www.patreon.com/diskover) or [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=CLF223XAS4W72).
+Thank you so much to all the users and supporters!

 ## License